Overseas Trained Teachers

 Changes to the immigration system - issues for international teachers

-There are two main visa routes that teachers from outside the EU use to come and teach in the UK:
+There are two main visa routes that teachers can use to come and teach in the UK:

 - Tier 2 (General) work visa.

 - Tier 5 (Youth Mobility) visa.
-Currently, this route is open to teachers from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Korea, Taiwan, and British Overseas Territories who are under the age of 30.
+Currently, this route is open to people under the age of 30 from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Korea, San Marino, Taiwan, and British Overseas Territories.

 People who graduate from a UK university, including those who graduate from a postgraduate initial teacher training course, can work in the UK for up to two years after graduating (three years for those who have a PhD).
 Graduates can work in any job, including working as a teacher, during this period.
 Teachers who work on a graduate visa will be able to switch to another visa, e.g. Tier 2 (General) work visa, without leaving the country.